-Transgender women do not experience typical menstrual periods.
-However, people may experience physical and emotional symptoms similar to premenstrual syndrome and premenstrual dysphoric disorder.
+Trans women do not experience typical menstrual periods.
+However, they may experience physical and emotional symptoms similar to premenstrual syndrome and premenstrual dysphoric disorder.

 Transgender women may undergo gender-affirming treatment, such as hormone therapy.
 As a side effect of hormone therapy, they may experience symptoms similar to those of premenstrual syndrome (PMS) or premenstrual dysphoric disorder (PMDD).